Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child develop coping skills.

 - Allow your child to participate in simple tasks during the procedure, if appropriate.

-- Include your child in the decision-making process, such as the time of day or the body site where the procedure is performed (this depends on the type of procedure being performed).
+- Include your child in the decision-making process, such as the time of day or the site on the body where the procedure is performed (this depends on the type of procedure being performed).

 - Encourage the child's participation during the procedure, such as holding an instrument, if allowed.